-The Authority takes into account the HLA requirement as part of the SREP, when setting minimum capital requirements i.e. the individual minimum is set at the level required under Pillar 2 (excluding any increase due to systemic importance) plus the HLA requirement.
-The HLA requirement only forms part of a buffer (or notification level), and is not a binding minimum.
-These capital requirements will continue to be set out under individual capital guidance ("ICG").
+The Authority takes into account the HLA requirement as part of the SREP, when setting minimum capital requirements i.e. the individual minimum is set at the level required under Pillar 2 (excluding any increase due to systemic importance) plus the

+HLA requirement.
+The HLA requirement only forms part of a buffer (or notification level, being part of a bank's OCR), and is not a binding minimum.
+These capital requirements are set out for a bank in the form of a Total Capital Requirement ("TCR") and an Overall Capital Requirement ("OCR").

-An example of how a bank's ICG might look, including HLA, is as follows:-
+An example of how a bank's TCR and OCR might look, including HLA, is as follows:-